dhh1128/kila/writing.md

 The first word of a sentence is not normally marked with a *haif*.
 However, a slash can be used in stream of consciousness, poetry, and other places to signal breaks that are sentence- or fragment-like.
 A double-slash can do something similar for a paragraph, and a triple-slash for a section or chapter.

 ## Contractions
 Kila has a few contractions.
 They do not use an apostrophe.
+Recognizing these contractions requires the reader to know conventions and make educated (but easy, fairly obvious) guesses about the writer's intentions.

 One-syllable words ending in the vowel *x* are written without the trailing vowel: *nx* &rarr; *n* &mdash; 'and', *dx* &rarr; *d* &mdash; 'of/from'.